LINKS-ERC/The_Unequal_Distribution_of_Climate_Finance/README.md

 # README

-### The unequal distribution of climate finance and it's underlying drivers
+### The Unequal Distribution of Climate Finance and it's Underlying Drivers
 *Jamie Rickman, Sumit Kothari, Francesca Larosa and Nadia Ameli*
 ___